hasufell/docker-gentoo-pydio/README.md

 ### Setting up pydio

+Now use a browser and access the site, e.g. `https://www.example.net` if that is your nginx hostname.
+You will go through the setup wizard.

-When you configure the mysql driver for pydio, then it will require the hostname of the mysql server.
+When you configure the mysql driver in the setup wizard, then it will require the hostname of the mysql server.
 In order to figure that one out, we do:
 ```
 docker ps -f "name=pydio_mysql"
 ```